Class 12 Biology Chapter 5 Molecular Basis of Inheritance Notes

-In class 12 Biology chapter 6 notes, you will study that DNA acts as genetic material in most organisms, whereas RNA acts as genetic material in some viruses.
-RNA mostly functions a messenger.
-You will also study in Molecular Basis of Inheritance Class 12th Notes, that RNA has other functions as an adapter, structural, or as catalytic molecule.
-Along with NCERT notes, students can use NCERT solutions to exercise problems and CBSE previous year papers for board exam preparation.
+In the Molecular Basis of Inheritance chapter, students will study that DNA acts as genetic material in most organisms, whereas RNA acts as genetic material in some viruses.
+RNA mostly functions as a messenger.
+Through the NCERT Class 12 Biology Chapter 5 notes, they will also study that RNA has other functions as an adapter, structural, or as a catalytic molecule.
+All the NCERT concepts are included in the notes, which are important for board exam preparation.

 As per the central dogma of molecular biology, genetic information flows from DNA to RNA to protein.